Reviewed by Sarah Mitchell – Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 A recalled car seat could put your little one at risk without you even knowing it.
 Checking if your car seat has been recalled is easier than you think, and it could save your child’s life.
 You’ll learn simple, quick steps to find out if your car seat has any safety issues.

-Don’t wait—your child’s safety depends on it.
-Keep reading to protect what matters most.
+Don’t wait -your child’s safety depends on it.

 Why Car Seat Recalls Matter